 Homemade Organic Chicken Feed

 The key to mixing a cheap homemade chicken feed yourself is purchasing organic ingredients in bulk.
 There are many ingredients, including corn, oats, wheat, sunflower seeds, peas, quinoa, flax seeds, sesame seeds, kelp, lentils, wheat bran, meal worms and even peanuts.
 Your personal organic chicken feed recipe will depend on what is available in your area at a decent price.
+If you are lucky enough to have a quality rural produce store in the area they will either stock these ingredients or know where to source them.
+Remember, if you don’t ask you won’t get!

 No matter what mix of ingredients you choose, there are a couple of ways to get even more bang for your buck with organic chicken feed: